amitgoldGH/Parallel-Computing-Encode-Decode/README.md

-# Parallel-Computing-Encode-Decode
+# Parallel-Computing-Encode-Decode with XOR bruteforcing.

-Final project of parallel computing course.
-Documentation with an explanation in hebrew of the program's work process in attached docx.
+Final project of parallel computing course using MPI and OpenMPI Documentation with an explanation in hebrew of the program's work process in attached docx.